shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 “And that’s it for the history section.”

 ‘Nic examined the hat.
 It was thoroughly died green.
-It had an inside hat could be used as a bowl.
+Turned upside-down, it could be used as a bowl.
 One end—the front—ended in a point and the rear end was rounded.
 The brim was folded up around the hat, granting hardly any shade.
 The red feather pierced the hat through the brim.
 It was very fluffy and just about as big as the hat itself.

 “This hat,” Fisher said as he stroked its feather.
 “Has very special meaning to me.
 Although this is not Quivester’s feather, it is meant to look like it.
 The history section paints him in a bad light, but I believe that Quivester did what he did for the benefit of the people.
 His story inspires me to do what I can for others.”